 Ralph chairs the board of directors for Keystone Partners.
 Previously, he served as President and CEO of the firm; he founded the Essex Partners division in 1999.
 He has deep experience in the human capital aspects of organizational leadership, organizational restructuring, and executive coaching.

-Recognized as a leading authority on executive career issues, he has been featured in the Wall Street Journal, Forbes, The Boston Globe, Boston Business Journal, and Human Resource Executive.
+Recognized as a leading authority on executive career issues, he has been featured in the Wall Street Journal, Forbes, Boston Globe, Boston Business Journal, and Human Resource Executive.

 Ralph is the former Chairman of the Nominating Committee of the Board of Directors at Direct Federal Credit Union, where he was also a board member.
 Ralph has served on the Executive Committee of the Board of Trustees at the former Deaconess-Waltham Hospital.

-Ralph received his MBA from the Boston University School of Management and a BA in History from Boston College.
+Ralph received his MBA from Boston University’s Questrom School of Business and a BA in History from Boston College.
 He has completed the Consumer Marketing Program at the J.L.
 Kellogg Graduate School of Management and the Advanced Leadership Program at the Center for Creative Leadership.
 He is also a Certified Executive Coach by the Center for Executive Coaching.

 Mary Fay Kattman

 Mary Fay oversees the daily operations of Keystone Partners, and has more than 20 years’ financial management experience.

 Previously, Mary Fay co-founded Store to Door, where she served as CFO, Secretary, and Treasurer and was instrumental in determining the strategic direction of the company.
 She was also involved in two other start-ups, both of which were successfully sold to large public companies.